Rob-McKay/RiscOS-smb2/module/README.md

 ### Use

-Destroy a smb2 context.
+Destroy a SMB2 context.

-Any open "struct smb2fh" will automatically be freed.
-You can not reference any "struct smb2fh" after the context is destroyed.
+Any open `SMB2 file handle` will automatically be freed.
+You can not reference any `SMB2 file handle` associated with the context after the context is destroyed.

-Any open "struct smb2dir" will automatically be freed.
-You can not reference any "struct smb2dir" after the context is destroyed.
+Any open `SMB 2 directory handle` will automatically be freed.
+You can not reference any `SMB 2 directory handle` after the context is destroyed.

 Any pending async commands will be aborted with -ECONNRESET.

 ___

 ## SMB2_SetVersion

+(SWI &54502)

 ### Entry

 R0 the SMB2 context handle\